Free Pet Food Bank

 Ben Touchton is a Certified Training Partner of the Karen Pryor Academy.
 He received his certification in 2019.
 The Karen Pryor Academy teaches force-free training methods using positive reinforcement.
 Ben began working as a dog caregiver at Faithful Friends in 2013.
 Gradually his interest in training dogs grew as he realized his passion for helping shelter dogs find new homes as well as counseling new adopters with the care and training of their new four-legged family member.

 Zach Ruth is a Certified Training Partner of the Karen Pryor Academy.
 Zach has been with Faithful Friends since the summer of 2018.
-He has about 10 years of shelter experience and this is now the 3rd shelter he has been a part of.
+He has 14 years of shelter experience and this is now the 3rd shelter he has been a part of.
 Zach was brought on as the training assistant in 2018 and quickly realized that becoming a professional trainer was the career path for him.
 When it comes down to it, the dogs in the shelter need people who are patient and willing to work through whatever issues they may have at that time and that’s exactly why he chose this profession.
 Zach has been able to work with countless adopters and foster parents in order to keep dogs from being returned to the shelter.
 He has also begun working on behavior modification and basic obedience issues with members of the public.

 How to Get Started

 Please fill out the About My Dog form linked here.
 This will give the trainer an idea of what kind of training you will need prior to you signing up for the obedience training package.
 Important: If your dog is displaying aggression toward people, needs house training, or has any specific anxieties or phobias, the trainer will discuss training options specific to your needs.
+Read training success stories HERE

 We understand that sometimes things come up and you may have to reschedule your session.
 If something arises and you need to cancel your session for the week, you must notify the trainer 48 hours prior to your scheduled training day to reschedule.
 In the event that you must reschedule, we will do our best to accommodate your desired days, however, we will still have to honor other scheduled appointments.
 It may take a minimum of two weeks to return you to a normal schedule.
 In the event of any extenuating circumstances where you need to cancel your entire 6-week package, please notify the trainer as soon as possible.